dohliam/stream2chromecast/README.md

         stream2chromecast.py -devicename my_chromecast my_media.mp4

+ - To search the network and list the available devices

+        stream2chromecast.py -devicelist

+###Specify which transcoder to use
+If both ffmpeg and avconv are installed, ffmpeg will be used by default.

+ - To specify avconv to be used and transcode a playback, use the -transcoder option

+        stream2chromecast.py -transcoder avconv -transcode <file>

 Notes
 -----
-The real-time transcoding is done by ffmpeg (or avconv) using the ultrafast preset by default.
-Consequently, by default, the video quality is not as good as it would be if slower presets were used.
-However, it does allow even modestly powered machines to serve video without buffering.
-The transcoding preset and bitrate can be adjusted using the "set_transcode_quality" function to improve the quality on more highly powered processors.

 avconv is a fork of ffmpeg.
-It appears that the Ubuntu packagers included avconv in the repositories rather than ffmpeg.
+It is included in the Ubuntu in the repositories rather than ffmpeg.
 However there is a PPA repository available which contains the latest builds of ffmpeg.
 See the installation notes.

 To Do
 -----
     Automatic identification of media types that need transcoding.
-    Simplify transcoding setup
+    Add an option to pass raw ffmpeg / avconv options to the transcoder.

 License
 -------